 Melissa K. Trotta, Ed.D., joined AGB Search as associate managing principal in 2017.
 She has spent more than 25 years in higher education administration at universities including Harvard, Georgetown, and Johns Hopkins in leadership roles that spanned admissions and enrollment, program management, executive education, and strategic planning.
 Dr. Trotta most recently served as a vice president at Neumann Executive Search Partners (formerly Brill Neumann Associates), where she engaged in strategic recruitment, research, business development, and client and candidate services for senior administrative and academic searches.

-Dr. Trotta’s clients have included Allegheny College, Emory University, Georgetown University, Northeastern University, Rice University, Stony Brook University, the Tuition Plan Consortium/Private College 529 Plan, the University of Dayton, the University of North Carolina Chapel Hill, the University of North Carolina at Charlotte, and Wayne State University.
-She has partnered with institutions on searches for chief financial officers, chief information officers, deans, provosts, executive vice presidents/chief operating officers, and vice presidents and vice provosts for enrollment management, finance and administration, institutional research, and university registrar services.
+Dr. Trotta’s clients have included Allegheny College, Broward College, Bucknell University, Edmonds Community College, Emory University, Georgetown University, Northeastern University, Rice University, Stony Brook University, the University of Dayton, the University of North Carolina Chapel Hill, the University of North Carolina at Charlotte, and Wayne State University.
+She has partnered with institutions on searches for presidents, chief financial officers, chief information officers, deans, provosts, executive vice presidents/chief operating officers, and vice presidents and vice provosts for enrollment management, finance and administration, institutional research, and university registrar services.

 Dr. Trotta has presented as a speaker and panelist at a variety of meetings and conferences of education-related professional organizations, including the National Association of College and University Business Officers (NACUBO), the Eastern Association of College and University Business Officers (EACUBO), the American Council on Education’s Women’s Leadership Forum, and the University of Pennsylvania’s Higher Education Leadership Conference.

 Dr. Trotta holds a B.A. in communications (Phi Beta Kappa) and an M.A. in higher education administration, both from Boston College.
 She earned a doctorate in higher education management from the University of Pennsylvania, where her dissertation research focused on building the administrative leadership pipeline on college and university campuses.
-She serves on the alumni board of the Executive Doctorate Program at the University of Pennsylvania and just completed a term on the executive committee of the board of directors of the Education Alumni Association at Penn’s Graduate School of Education.
+She serves as vice chair of the Alumni Advisory Board of the Executive Doctorate Program at the University of Pennsylvania and was previously on the executive committee of the Education Alumni Association at Penn’s Graduate School of Education.